diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 G) **Search**: You can search within the indices with a name or date (indices name will show date of each scan with format yyyymmdd), but you cannot use [operators](#operators), [wildcards](#wildcards), or complex syntax - see the [search within results](#search_within_results) section for more details.

-H) **Index** column: If you are not using A) always use latest indices, you need to select at least one index by clicking a box in this column and click E) Save selection.
+H) **Index** column: If you are not using A) always use latest indices, you need to select at least one index by clicking a box in this column and then click E) Save selection.

 >🔆 &nbsp;Selecting multiple indices in the H) index column allows you to search across more than one index, as well as quickly access/switch the said indices using the  **Storage volumes**  drop-down list in the file search page.